guill/marker-groups.nvim/README.md

 | `eol` | (Default) End of line.
 Multi-line shows first line + "(+N lines)". |
 | `below` | Virtual lines below code with word wrap and optional borders. |
 | `hidden` | Hide inline annotations (drawer-only). |

+### Cross-Session Relocation

+When files are modified outside of Neovim (e.g., by git, external editors, or tools like OpenCode), markers can become misaligned.
+The plugin automatically handles this by:

+1. Storing the marked content and surrounding context when markers are created
+2. On load, checking if content at stored line numbers still matches
+3. Relocating markers to their new positions using a graduated matching strategy

+The relocation algorithm tries increasingly relaxed matching:
+- **Exact match**: Full content + full context matches
+- **Content only**: Content matches but context differs
+- **Context only**: Context matches but content changed (finds the gap)
+- **Partial context**: Matches with progressively shrunk context
+- **No match**: Keeps original line numbers

+To disable relocation: `enable_relocation = false`

 ## 🎯 Use Cases